-- 4. Pursuant to operative paragraph 18 of the draft resolution, the Secretary-General would extend the appointment of the Special Envoy for Myanmar, who would carry out work relating to the good offices of the Secretary-General.
-Accordingly, the Office of the Special Envoy is assumed to be a special political mission under thematic cluster I, Special and personal envoys, advisers and representatives of the Secretary-General. - 5.
-The Special Envoy would continue to function on a when-actually-employed basis and be supported by a small team, based in Nay Pyi Taw and at Headquarters. - The Office would continue to work with a wide range of actors, including the Government of Myanmar, to provide the good offices of the Secretary-General and encourage progress in the democratic transition, especially ahead of general elections in 2020, and accountability.
+5. Pursuant to operative paragraph 21 (b) of the draft resolution, the Secretary-General would extend the appointment of the Special Envoy on Myanmar, who would carry out work relating to the good offices of the Secretary-General.
+Accordingly, the Office of the Special Envoy is assumed to be a special political mission under thematic cluster I, Special and personal envoys, advisers and representatives of the Secretary-General.

+6. The Special Envoy would continue to function on a when-actually-employed basis and be supported by a small team, based in Nay Pyi Taw and at Headquarters.

+7. The Office would continue to work with a wide range of actors, including the Government of Myanmar, to provide the good offices of the Secretary-General and encourage progress in the democratic transition, especially following the general elections held on 8 November 2020, and accountability.
 In particular, the Office would continue to work on promoting social cohesion and enabling a solution to the situation of the Rohingya community and other minorities.
-In that context, in line with the recommendations of the Advisory Commission on Rakhine State, the Special Envoy would undertake efforts so that there would be a definite advancement towards the attainment of political, social and economic rights by the Rohingya community.
+In that context, in line with the recommendations of the Advisory Commission on Rakhine State, the Special Envoy would undertake efforts so that there would be a definite advancement following elections towards the attainment of political, social and economic rights by the Rohingya community.
 The Special Envoy would continue to support and advocate durable solutions for those displaced by violence.
 She would do the same for efforts to create conditions for voluntary, dignified, safe and sustainable returns to places of origin or choice, including by addressing root causes and the scaling-up of development projects in Rakhine, one of the poorest states in Myanmar.
-On those fronts, the Special Envoy would work in close cooperation with key stakeholders, especially regional organizations, including the Association of Southeast Asian Nations. - 7.
-To improve the conditions of the members of the Rohingya community and others living in Bangladesh and Myanmar, the Office would work with officials and relevant actors within and outside Myanmar to allow unfettered humanitarian access, undertake sustained dialogue between the Myanmar authorities and refugees and pursue other confidence-building measures.
+On those fronts, the Special Envoy would work in close cooperation with key stakeholders, especially regional organizations, including the Association of Southeast Asian Nations.

+8. To improve the conditions of the members of the Rohingya community and others living in Bangladesh and Myanmar, the Office would work with officials and relevant actors within and outside Myanmar towards unfettered humanitarian access and sustained dialogue between the Myanmar authorities and refugees and pursue other confidence-building measures.
 In addition, the Special Envoy would support the efforts of the international community to provide continued political and financial support to the management of the multidimensional crisis by Bangladesh.
-In that regard, she would work for the effective implementation of the memorandum of understanding reached on 6 July 2018 by the Government of Myanmar, the Office of the United Nations High Commissioner for Refugees and the United Nations Development Programme on United Nations system support for creating the conditions for the voluntary, safe and sustainable return of refugees from Bangladesh and their reintegration into Rakhine State.
-That would include advocating greater access to more locations covered under the memorandum's quick-impact projects aimed at supporting recovery and resilience-based development for the benefit of all communities in Rakhine State.
-The memorandum was extended for one year on 27 May 2019.
+In that regard, she would work for the effective and comprehensive implementation of recommendations of the Advisory Commission on Rakhine State and help to mobilize the coordinated systemwide support of the Organization in this regard.
+As part of that effort, the Special Envoy would help to advance progress on the implementation of the memorandum of understanding signed on 6 July 2018 by the Government of Myanmar, the Office of the United Nations High Commissioner for Refugees and the United Nations Development Programme on United Nations system support for creating the conditions for the voluntary, safe and sustainable return of refugees from Bangladesh and their reintegration into Rakhine State.
+That would include advocating greater access to more locations covered under the quick-impact projects of the memorandum that are aimed at supporting recovery and resilience-based development for the benefit of all communities in Rakhine State.
+The memorandum has been extended until June 2021.